Shopify/polaris/.changeset/polite-lions-tell.md

 '@shopify/polaris': minor
 ---

-Added the `HoverCard` component for use on commerce object links
+Added the `AlphaHoverCard` component for use on commerce object links